 - After Eights

-1) To make the Cheesecake Base – Blitz the Digestives in a food processor with the cocoa powder until it’s a fine crumb.
+- Blitz the digestives in a food processor with the cocoa powder until it’s a fine crumb.

-2) Mix the biscuits in with the melted butter and press down into the bottom of an 8″/20cm Deep Springform Tin and refrigerate whilst you make the filling!
+- Mix the biscuits in with the melted butter and press down into the bottom of an 8″/20cm deep springform tin and refrigerate whilst you make the filling!

-3) Melt the Dark Chocolate carefully and leave to the side to cool slightly.
+- Melt the dark chocolate carefully and leave to the side to cool slightly.

-4) Using an electric stand mixer, whisk together the Cream Cheese, Vanilla and Icing Sugar till smooth.
-Add the Double Cream and whisk together till thick – I use my KitchenAid as it whisks the mixture to the perfect texture, and I use level 5-6 speed – a medium/high setting and whisk it till it holds itself (like meringue does!)
+- Add the double cream and whisk together until thick – I use my KitchenAid as it whisks the mixture to the perfect texture, and I use level 5-6 speed – a medium/high setting and whisk it till it holds itself (like meringue does!)

-6) When mixed, dollop the mixtures onto the biscuit base randomly and swirl them together.
-Smooth over the top – Refrigerate for 6+ hours to set, of preferably over night.
+- When mixed, dollop the mixtures onto the biscuit base randomly and swirl them together.
+Smooth over the top – Refrigerate for 6+ hours to set, or preferably over night.

-7) Once set, remove from the tin.
-Whip together the Double Cream and Icing Sugar until thick and pipeable.
+- Once set, remove from the tin.
+Whip together the double cream and icing sugar until thick and pipeable.

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.